mateuszpliszka/PubMedResearch/README.md

 ***Document-Term Matrix (DTM):*** We used `CountVectorizer` to convert each document (joined tokens) into a bag-of-words representation, ignoring terms that appear in fewer than min_df documents and more than max_df proportion of documents.

 ***Latent Dirichlet Allocation (LDA):*** We chose LDA for unsupervised topic modeling, which infers latent topics by assuming documents are mixtures of hidden topics, and topics are distributions over words.
+We did an online partial fit approach due to very large dataset.

 - *Why LDA?: LDA is a classic, interpretable probabilistic model that helped us discover hidden thematic structure in large corpora without labeled data.
 The mixture-of-topics approach is flexible for biomedical literature, where documents often discuss multiple related concepts.*